Notice regarding the quality of machine translation

 The tenancy must be concluded for a maximum and non-renewable duration of 90 consecutive days to the same person.

-To go further I of Article L. 324-1-1 of the Tourism Code; Article 1-1 of the Act of January 2, 1970 regulating the conditions of activities relating to certain transactions involving real estate and commercial funds.
+For further information: I of Article L. 324-1-1 of the Tourism Code; Article 1-1 of the Act of January 2, 1970 regulating the conditions of activities relating to certain transactions involving real estate and commercial funds.

 Good to know